ticofab/cloudmatch/README.md

 [![Reactive From Code to Cloud](https://img.youtube.com/vi/FyneQrH-0Rc/0.jpg)](https://youtu.be/FyneQrH-0Rc?t=1901)

-The idea is to have a Listener service which provide an endpoing for connecting devices, and then each device will live on a node of a cluster.
-The actors representing different devices will exchange messages carrying the sent payloads.
+The idea is to have a Listener service which provide an endpoint for connecting devices.
+Then we have a set of clustered nodes where each connected device is represented by an actor.
+These actors will exchange messages carrying the payloads sent by matched devices.

 ![Cloudmatch aervice architecture](https://raw.githubusercontent.com/ticofab/cloudmatch/master/images/cloudmatch-service-architecture.png)